How to Contribute?

 Evaluation metrics are used to assess the performance of attacks,

 defenses or models.
-The advsecurenet
+The advsecurenet package includes an

-module that contains all the evaluation metrics.
+evaluation module that contains all the evaluation metrics.
 Each

-evaluation metric should inherit from the BaseEvaluator
+evaluation metric should inherit from the BaseEvaluator class, an

 abstract base class that defines the interface for all evaluation